Baltaguirre/Baltaguirre/README.md

 Who I am?
 A developer looking to reach his full potential within the IT world.
-I really enjoy teamwork, collaborating with others, learning, teaching (to the best of my ability) and I always try to go one step further.
+I really enjoy teamwork, collaborating with others, learning, sharing my knowledge, and I always try to go one step further.
 Curious, restless, lover of challenges and continuous knowledge and growth.

 What is my experience?
 I did Henry's Bootcamp, in which I learned and consolidated a stack of technologies such as: Javascript, Node, React & Redux, React Native, PostgreSQL.
 I carried out an individual project that consisted of the development of a Single Page Application that consumes data from an external API and a local database applying the aforementioned technologies.